-This Week in The Civil War, for week of Sunday, April 13: Confederate raid on Fort Pillow, Tenn.
+This Week in The Civil War, for week of Sunday, May 11: Fighting in Virginia, Sherman on the march.

-This Week in The Civil War, for week of Sunday, April 20: Confederate ram at battle of Plymouth, N.C.
+This Week in The Civil War, for week of Sunday, May 18: Grant’s Overland Offensive in Virginia continues.

-This Week in The Civil War, for week of Sunday, April 27: Fighting in Arkansas.
+This Week in The Civil War, for week of Sunday, May 25: Fighting in Georgia.

-This Week in The Civil War, for week of Sunday, May 4: The Wilderness, start of the Overland Campaign.
+This Week in The Civil War, for week of Sunday, June 1: Bloody combat at Cold Harbor, Va.